brotatotes/bht-automation/bht gen 3/Acts/Chapter 10/Acts 10 21 bht.md

 ### John Calvin:
-1. "Abandoning all vain confidence, and correcting our stubbornness, the authority of God doth so pull us unto it, and doth so possess our minds."
+1. "That which God calleth pure, judge not thou to be common."
-2. "We count nothing right but that which it prescribeth."
+2. "This is to be wise indeed, when as abandoning all vain confidence, and correcting our stubbornness, the authority of God doth so pull us unto it."
-3. "That which God calleth pure, judge not thou to be common."
+3. "We count nothing right but that which it [the authority of God] prescribeth."

 ### Philip Schaff:
 1. "This coming down the outside stair, and suddenly standing face to face with the strangers, with whom he was presently to make such intimate acquaintance, is one of the most vivid passages of the narrative."
-2. "They saw in a moment the man whom they were seeking: they perceived that some supernatural communication had been made to him; and renewed strength must have been given instantaneously to their conviction that they were engaged in no common transaction."
+2. "They must have been much startled by this sudden address.
+They saw in a moment the man whom they were seeking: they perceived that some supernatural communication had been made to him; and renewed strength must have been given instantaneously to their conviction that they were engaged in no common transaction."
 3. "He was entirely ignorant as yet of the details of their errand: and these he was to learn, not supernaturally, but by the usual methods of information."

 ### Archibald T. Robertson: